DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 an open space but, awaiting permission to build walls, people had started to mark their own sections using laundry line and bunting.
 Those tenants finally decided to divide the big open space into small studios.
-Jelmer participated in this.
+Jelmer Rypkema participated in this.
 ‘We built all those walls out of plaster in a week.
 It was quite impressive to see how much we could achieve together’, he says.